 At Surrey, we want to ensure that you have a supportive, diverse and vibrant learning experience.
 But we must adapt the way we teach to ensure we all stay safe.
-This means we’re moving to 'hybrid education' from September 2020 – a blend of online and campus-based learning.
-Committed to enabling students to study successfully in a digital environment, all taught students (from September 2020) will be provided with free, personal, digital copies of their essential textbooks.
+This means for the academic year 2020/21 we have moved to 'hybrid education' – a blend of online and campus-based learning.
+Committed to enabling students to study successfully in a digital environment, all taught students are provided with free, personal, digital copies of their essential textbooks.

 What is hybrid learning and how will it work?

 Hybrid education is a mix of online course delivery with face-to-face sessions for elements of your course which can be delivered safely in person bearing in mind government guidelines.

 You can find further information about how this will apply to your chosen programme and modules.

 Our campus learning facilities and laboratories are open, but with added safety measures.